lemadane/Accent/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Java 21](https://img.shields.io/badge/Java-21-blue.svg)](https://openjdk.org/projects/jdk/21/)

 **Accent** is an accent of Java with the features that Java could have had—without making the language feel unfamiliar.
+Inspired by the creator's time working as a Java Developer at Accenture.

 > **Accent is Java reflected, refined, and completed.**

 ## A first look